 Yeardsley in Cheshire was another ancient family seat.
 "The lands [of Yeardsley] appear to have been the property of the Jodrells since the time of Henry VI.: Sir Francis Jodrell, of Henbury, is the present proprietor."

 Early History of the Joddrell family

-Another 117 words (8 lines of text) covering the years 171 and 1716 are included under the topic Early Joddrell History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Joddrell research.
+Another 60 words (4 lines of text) covering the years 171 and 1716 are included under the topic Early Joddrell History in all our PDF Extended History products and printed products wherever possible.

 Joddrell Spelling Variations